aaronparker/aaronparker.github.io/_posts/2023-12-20-user-acceptance-testing-for-vdi-with-azure-devops.md

 ## Results

 A pipeline run only takes a few seconds and the results can be tracked across runs.
+Update your retention settings to retain reports for longer.

 [![A screenshot of a failed Azure Pipeline run]({{site.baseurl}}/media/2023/12/PesterTestsPassed97.jpeg)]({{site.baseurl}}/media/2023/12/PesterTestsPassed97.jpeg)